 The Effects of Tax Salience and Tax Experience on Individual Work Efforts in a Framed Field Experiment

-Keywords: tax perception, tax salience, tax experience, real-effort experiment, behavioral public economics
+Keywords: field experiment, real effort experiment, tax perception, tax salience, tax experience, behavioral economics

 JEL Classification: C91, D14, H24

 Suggested Citation: Suggested Citation